 You must investigate workplace incidents, whether they are reported to WHSQ or not, and find a solution.

 To investigate an incident, you need to collect information and establish facts about the incident - who was involved, what happened, where and how it happened, and why.
 This information will help you work out how to fix the problem.
-You may appoint trained safety advisors, workplace health and safety representatives, or committees to conduct an internal investigation and make recommendations.
+You may appoint trained safety advisors, work health and safety representatives, or committees to conduct an internal investigation and make recommendations.

 Resolving and recovering from workplace incidents

-Once you have completed an investigation of a workplace incident and found a solution, you should reassess workplace health and safety policies, procedures and systems.
+Once you have completed an investigation of a workplace incident and found a solution, you should reassess work health and safety policies, procedures and systems.
 You may need to implement new guidelines for safe work, review staff training and change work spaces and equipment.

 A workplace incident may involve workers' compensation.
 Under workers' compensation laws, you may be required to develop a rehabilitation return-to-work plan for an injured worker.
 Read more about workers' compensation.